leotao0608/coding-club-CCC/Basics/C++ Basics.md

 <a id="constant-variables"></a>
 <br><br><br><br><br>
 ## Constant Variables
-When you do not want the value of a variable to be changed, you can use the keyword `const` infront of the type of variable when declaring it.
+When you do not want the value of a variable to be changed, you can use the keyword `const` in front of the type of variable when declaring it.
 For example:
 ```cpp
 const int a = 10; //a will always be 10.